-It is only accessible by foot, with the closest vehicle access being a 4x4 track to Millers Hut, approximately 6km away from the lake.
+It is only accessible by foot, with the closest vehicle access being a 4×4 track to Millers Hut, approximately 6km away from the lake.
 There are 3 main walking tracks into the area – Wellington Plains, Wellington River, and Mt Margaret.
 On this trip, my 8th into the lake, we came in via the Wellington Plains starting at McFarlane’s Saddle.
 This route is the easiest of the options and definitely recommended if you are hiking with children.

 Starting at the Saddle car park, the trail begins as an old 4X4 track that winds through the snow gums for a kilometre before opening up onto the start of the Wellington Plains.
 The track across the plains is mostly well defined.
 There are a few places where the low heath is very thick, making it hard to see the path.
 Most sections are flat dirt track where others are rockier and care is needed when the track is hard to see under the heath so ankles aren’t rolled.

-There are a number of places where the track appears to split and these aren’t marked.
+There are several places where the track appears to split and these aren’t marked.
 All these detours meet up with each other again eventually, so (as far as I found) there is no right or wrong path to take at these forks, but keep an eye on the landscape and your map to make sure you’re headed in the right general direction.
 There is very little elevation gained across the plains, so the walk is suitable for people of all ages and most abilities.

 If the hike is being done as an overnighter, between the Nyimba and Riggall Spur camping areas there are plenty of places to pitch a tent (or in my case, hang a hammock).
 There is a pit toilet located about 100 metres east of Nyimba, and fresh running water can usually be obtained from Nigothoruk Creek 650m east on the track to Millers Hut.

 The other option is Gillios Track, a 4km long trudge that’s brutal on the knees.
-The first 2km is quite easy going; a tight, narrow trail winding through thick ferns and eucalypts.
+The first 2km is quite easy-going; a tight, narrow trail winding through thick ferns and eucalypts.
 The forest type changes dramatically as you lose altitude, as does the trail.
 In the last km or so, you drop about 600m and the track is mostly rock with some extremely steep sections.
 Much of the rock provides stable footing, albeit there are some large steps involved, but other sections are covered in loose slippery rocks that easily disappear under your feet.
 On this visit, my knees didn’t cope on the descent and without walking poles, there’s no way I would have made it down (or back out).
 So take caution if you have weak knees or ankles as this last 2km is very, very hard on the muscles and joints.

 The descent is well worth the effort for the solitude and beauty of the lake.
 The water is always icy cold – perfect for soaking legs that feel like jelly after the last track.
 There is a trail that circles the lake in its entirety and is an additional 1.8km loop.
 It’s worth the walk to visit the Snowden Falls at the far end of the lake where the creek flows in.